NellowTCS/HTMLNotes/README.md

 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

-Please ensure your code follows the project's coding standards and includes appropriate documentation.
+Please ensure your code follows the project's coding standards, respects TinyMDE and Font Awesome licensing, and includes appropriate documentation.

 ## License

-This project is licensed under the GNU GPL v3 License.
+This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.

+Note: TinyMDE and Font Awesome have their own licensing terms.
+TinyMDE is licensed under the MIT License, and Font Awesome offers free and pro versions with different licenses.
+Ensure compliance when using or distributing these dependencies.

 ## Acknowledgments

+- TinyMDE for providing a lightweight Markdown editor: [https://github.com/jefago/tiny-markdown-editor](https://github.com/nextapps-de/tinymde)
+- Font Awesome for high-quality icons: [https://fontawesome.com/](https://fontawesome.com/)
 - Inspired by simple, user-friendly note-taking applications.
 - Built with vanilla HTML, CSS, and JavaScript for maximum compatibility.